sercankulcu/sercankulcu.github.io/_thoughts/the-challenge-of-changing-perspectives.md

 ---
 title: 'Changing Your Mind Is Not Losing'
 date: 2019-03-24
-description: "Changing your mind is not losing; it may be the price of seeing more clearly."
+description: "In debate, changing sides looks like losing.
+In inquiry, refusing to update when evidence changes is the real failure."
 tags:
   - belief
-  - judgment
+  - intellectual-honesty
-  - reflection
+  - epistemic-humility
 ---

 Changing an opinion can feel strangely personal.